bids-apps/FibreDensityAndCrosssection/README.md

      Density & Cross-section).
 The analysis pipeline relies primarily on the MRtrix3 software package (www.mrtrix.org).

-Options for the population_template script
+optional arguments

-  --participant_label PARTICIPANT_LABEL
+  --participant_label <space-separated list>
      The label(s) of the participant(s) that should be analyzed.
 The label corresponds to sub-<participant_label> from the BIDS spec (so it does not include "sub-").
 If this parameter is not provided all subjects should be